 The process of choosing a major or deciding whether or not you should change your major can be overwhelming.
-Your Academic and Career Development team can help.
+The steps below will help you get started in deciding what to do.
+Contact your Academic and Career Development team if you would like help.

 If you want to be confident about your major and career decisions, start by looking at yourself.
 Determine what drives you, your interests, your strengths, and what you want out of life.
 You can know all about possible majors and explore lots of careers, but your research will be much more productive if you can identify what you need and want in a career first.
 Learning about yourself and what makes you tick makes the next steps much easier.

 There are four dimensions of self that should guide your decisions: values, interests, personality, and skills (VIPS).
 Let's look more closely at your VIPS and how they impact your work and personal life.

 Step #2: Create a targeted list of options

 What are your interests?
 Consider the coursework you will be taking as part of the major.
 Will you enjoy the majority of the classes?